-- Drink water or other drinks a half hour before or two hours after your meal.
+-Don't wash your foods down with fluids.
+Drink water or other drinks a half hour before or two hours after your meal.
 This is more important as you get older.
 If you can't resist drinking with your meals, then sip your drink between bites, when your mouth is empty, rather than using it to wash the food down.

 -Eat several smaller meals rather than one large meal, and don't overload your stomach at any time.